Committees and Commissions

 4. Provide our clergy with opportunities for pastoral and educational growth in their ministries.

 5. Help clergy serve as prophetic and pastoral spiritual leaders by provide support and training for elders, deacons and congregational nominating committees.

 6. Offer a trained response team when conflict threatens the well-being of a local congregation.

-Committee on Preparation for Ministry (CPM)
+Commission on Preparation for Ministry (CPM)

-The Committee on Preparation for Ministry is responsible to guide the process for full preparation of individuals who are to be ordained as ministers of the Word and Sacrament.
+The Commission on Preparation for Ministry is responsible to guide the process for full preparation of individuals who are to be ordained as ministers of the Word and Sacrament.
 The committee does this by:

 1. Providing orientation for individuals and sessions considering church vocations.